infominer33/infominer33.github.io/index.md

 For about 6 months I've been following top accounts in crypto: cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc.

-I re-tweet on every subject that is important to crypto, not onlywhat I believe in personally.
+I re-tweet on every subject that is important to crypto, not only my favorites.
 I try to know what's going on with as many top crypto projects as possible.
 Mostly I just collect information to review later, and I do a lot of that too.

-Gradually, I go back over the re-tweets and organize all of the information (filtered and accompanied by crypto-twitter's croudsourced commentary) in a the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).
+Gradually, I go back over the re-tweets and organize all of the information (filtered with and accompanied by crypto-twitter's crowd-sourced commentary) in the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).

-Depending on what articles I'm working on, or whatever has caught my attention at a given moment... all of those links end up in toml format, to become a database that powers a [dynamic web portal](https://github.com/infominer33/crypto-supersource).
+I've gradually been moving those links from discord to Github in TOML format, to become a database that powers a [dynamic web portal](https://github.com/infominer33/crypto-supersource).

-As I fill up those toml files, then put the links in [github repositories](https://github.com/infominer33), to be more organized and accessible.
-From there, it's not so hard to spin up github-pages for it all.
+As I fill up those TOML files, and depending on what has my attention at a given moment, or what article I'm working on I begin placing the links in [github repositories](https://github.com/infominer33), to be more organized and accessible.
+From there, it's not so hard to spin up [github-pages](/notes.md) for it all.

-If anyone wants to join in on the fun you will be welcome :rofl:
+If anyone wants to join in on the fun, you will be welcome 🤓

 ### Server Directory:

-Just to give you the idea.
-It's really quite navigable, tbh.
+I'll share the server directory here, to give you an idea of what you're missing out on.
+It's quite navigable, using `ctrl+k` (in the discord app), or the channel directory I've made in-server.

 #### General Knowledge